Welcome to the Master of Social Work Admissions Website!

-We are also accepting applications for the extended-enrollment programs.
-Extended-enrollment students must be able to attend classes at the times offered (3 hr. blocks) and be available for the field practicum.
+The program offers both full-time and extended-enrollment options.
+Students who choose the extended-enrollment option must be able to attend classes at the times offered (3 hr. blocks) and must be available for the field practicum.
 Most practicums take place at agencies that operate during regular business hours (9 am to 5 pm).
 Extended-enrollment students must complete all requirements within four years.
 The course plans are accessible on the MSW website.

-If you are applying for our full-time two-year or advanced standing programs and wish to be considered for a tuition scholarship and/or a graduate assistantship, please be sure to complete the Application for Graduate Tuition Scholarship and/or Application for Graduate Assistantship Stipend forms and return with your application materials.
-You then will be considered for tuition scholarships and assistantships if you are accepted to the program.
+If you are applying for our full-time, two-year or advanced standing programs and wish to be considered for a tuition scholarship and/or a graduate assistantship, please be sure to complete the Application for Graduate Tuition Scholarship and/or Application for Graduate Assistantship Stipend forms and return with your application materials.

 Deadline and Questions

 The deadline for return of all materials is January 16, 2017.
 If you have questions regarding the program or the application process, please contact Debra Laneville, MSW Program Secretary (319-273-5910), or Dr. Steve Onken, MSW Program Director (319-273-6585).